matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 XXX: we need to deterministically specify where the cycles get cut.
 I think kegan found a solution for this when implementing MSC2946 in Dendrite.

+XXX: we need to specify how vias are updated as time goes on (perhaps servers with sufficient permission could automatically add themselves into the via event via the bot from MSC2962?)

 ### Auto-joined children

 The `auto_join` flag on a child listing allows a space admin to list the